OVO Energy: Management

-Regulator action
+Regulator actions

-Since 2020, OVO Energy has remained susceptible to regulatory action, largely due to issues such as unlawful overcharging and sub-par customer service.
+Since 2020, OVO Energy has been the subject of regulatory actions, largely due to overcharging and sub-par customer service.

 In January 2020, OVO Energy agreed to pay £8.9m into Ofgem's voluntary redress fund, after an investigation by Ofgem found instances of undercharging and overcharging, and inaccurate annual statements sent to more than half a million customers between 2015 and 2018.
 Head of Ofgem enforcement, Anthony Pygram, said "The supplier did not prioritise putting these issues right whilst its business was expanding."

 In March 2021, as part of a wider investigation into price protection failings by energy suppliers, OVO's practices were found to have caused detriment to 240,563 customers totalling over £2m, and the company was required to pay redress of over £2.8m – the highest amount of compensation among the 18 companies investigated.

 Overcharging of consumers was reported several times in 2022.
 In May 2023, Ofgem found that OVO had charged almost 11,000 customers more than the maximum allowed under the Energy Price Guarantee scheme.
 The company was required to refund and compensate those customers, the average amount being £181 per customer; and to pay £10,000 into Ofgem's redress fund.

 In 2022, OVO Energy was ranked second worst (only behind Utilita) in customer service by Citizens Advice.

-In 2024, multiple widespread reports of customers not getting any cash back when asking for credit refunds prompted Martin Lewis to sound off a public warning on OVO Energy.
+In January 2026, OVO Energy was fined and ordered to pay £2.8 million in compensation to customers after it failed to pass on government support to 11,646 customers for 19 months.

+In September 2025, the Financial Times reported that OVO Group had warned of a "material uncertainty" over its ability to continue as a going concern, citing uncertainty over a capitalisation plan needed to meet new Ofgem requirements.
+The report said OVO was among three firms failing to meet Ofgem's newly introduced capital buffer requirements, and had secured a £60 million loan from Cheyne Capital Management at a high compound interest rate.
+In February 2026, energy analyst Kathryn Porter wrote in Watt-Logic that OVO was one of five suppliers in breach of Ofgem's regulatory capital obligations and had refinanced its operations with a sub-investment-grade loan, paying 12% plus an unspecified uplift.

+In 2026, the Good Shopping Guide gave OVO Energy a below-benchmark score in its Ethical Energy Suppliers Ratings Table, rating the company poorly for its energy mix, ethical accreditation and other criticisms.

+In June 2026, an Ofgem investigation concluded that OVO had failed to adequately monitor vulnerable pre-payment meter customers, leaving those customers at risk of harm.
+As a result, OVO agreed to a settlement including a payment of £7m into Ofgem’s voluntary redress fund and a £3.4m package of credit and debt relief for some of its most vulnerable customers in lieu of compensation.